 Memories on the Mesa

-Memories on the Mesa is a non-profit sanctuary - our mission is to provide a forever home for sick and rescued desert animals.
+Memories on the Mesa is a non-profit sanctuary - our mission is to provide a safe home for sick and rescued desert animals.

 Created as a 501(c)3 non-profit in 2017, Memories on the Mesa is dedicated to bringing sick, neglected desert animals back to health.
-Each animal has an automatic forever home here - where they can safely roam within large enclosures closely resembling their natural desert habitat.
+Each animal has an automatic home here - where they can safely roam within large enclosures closely resembling their natural desert habitat.

 With help from grants, fundraisers, and private donations, the following has (as of June 6, 2020) been accomplished:

 The desert tortoise area has been completed and tortoises are currently living there, surrounded by desert plants, rocks, wood, sun and shade areas, soaking ponds, food and water areas, and their sleeping habitats (burrows).

 The burro area (consisting of a three-sided cover with an additional attached, open cover in a large fenced enclosure) has been completed.
 There is also a second fenced-in area attached to the main burro enclosure, giving the burros additional space to roam.

 A section of land has been cordoned off using railroad tiles and natural vegetation, where food, water containers, and small homes (on the ground and on wooden poles) provide safety for quails, doves, wren, robins, butterflies, hummingbirds, and other desert birds to live and thrive.